A linear linear lambda-calculus: Abstract

 \section{Abstract}

-We prove a linearity theorem for an extension of linear logic with addition and multiplication by a scalar: the proofs of some propositions in this logic are linear in the algebraic sense.
-This work is part of a wider research program that aims at defining a logic whose proof language is a quantum programming language.
+We present a linearity theorem for a proof language of intuitionistic multiplicative additive linear logic, incorporating addition and scalar multiplication.
+The proofs in this language are linear in the algebraic sense.
+This work is part of a broader research program aiming to define a logic with a proof language that forms a quantum programming language.